The 3 Laws of Locality

 Ever heard of it? 😁

-1/ Put the control where it affects change
+1. Put the control where it effects change

-If you’re ever wondering where you should put a control (meaning: a button, a dropdown, an icon, a search bar – whatever!), the answer is almost always: where it affects change.
+If you’re ever wondering where you should put a control (meaning: a button, a dropdown, an icon, a search bar – whatever!), the answer is almost always: where it effects change.

 For instance, if you’re designing an email inbox, you’ll have certain actions a user will need to be able to take: